davidbau/ganseeing/README.md

 As seen in the distribution statistics, thie GAN does not draw enough people.
-By visualizing reconstructions, we can see how: the GAN seems to avoid drawing peopel badly, instead synthesizing plausible scenes without people.
+By visualizing reconstructions, we can see how: the GAN seems to avoid drawing large person figures entirely, instead synthesizing plausible scenes without people.

 GAN reconstruction              | Real photo :------------------------------:|:------------------------------: